Controlling What You Share: Assessing Language Model Adherence to Privacy Preferences: Related Work

 \paragraph{Two-tiered systems of LLMs} Our system consists of a collaboration between a local and a remote LLM.
 Similar two-tiered setups are widely used to optimise latency, reduce API costs~\citep{DBLP:journals/corr/abs-2405-02134, DBLP:conf/acl/RamirezLBT24, DBLP:conf/iclr/DingM0SMRLA24}, enable model customisation and improve privacy~\citep{papillon}.

 \paragraph{Privacy protection for users of LLMs} Users sometimes inadvertently share private information when interacting with LLMs~\citep{trustnobot}.
-To address this problem, \citet{DBLP:journals/corr/abs-2406-01394} proposed encoding private information into a vector that is shared with the external model.
-Another relevant approach uses a private LLM as a safeguard that first paraphrases the user's instructions and then reconstructs the answer~\citep{DBLP:journals/corr/abs-2309-03057, hartmann-etal-2024-llms, DBLP:journals/corr/abs-2502-18509, papillon}.
+A relevant approach to protect privacy uses a private LLM as a safeguard that first paraphrases the user's instructions and then reconstructs the answer~\citep{DBLP:journals/corr/abs-2309-03057, hartmann-etal-2024-llms, DBLP:journals/corr/abs-2502-18509, papillon}.
 Our work builds on these ideas by introducing privacy profiles to define the protected private information, enhancing user control.

-\section{Privacy profiles for LLMs}
+\section{Privacy Profiles for LLMs}

 We build upon the two-tiered framework for privacy-conscious delegation introduced by \citet{papillon}, which involves a local, trusted model $M_{\text{L}}$, and an external, untrusted model $M_{\text{E}}$ of greater general performance.
 In their work, the set of confidential information categories is predefined and fixed, thereby limiting users’ ability to specify which aspects of their data should be shared.
 However, as illustrated in Table~\ref{example_profiles}, users may differ in their privacy preferences -- for instance, one user might be comfortable disclosing more personal details, while another might prefer to restrict access to information such as hobbies.
 Allowing for less restrictive preferences is beneficial, as it enables greater reliance on the more capable, untrusted model $M_{\text{E}}$, potentially improving response quality.